MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/inf-verif-error-1330.md

 ### Different **DDInstall sections** rename a source file to get copied over to a destination file location accessed by the driver or a User Mode application

 In this case, the driver is accessing a fixed file location that is being used as a dynamic file location.
 To have one dynamic variable that keeps track of multiple source files, you can use an [AddReg](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/inf-addreg-directive) HKR entry to store the path which can be retrieved at runtime.
-This works because **AddReg** HKR entries are stored relative to a device .
+This works because **AddReg** HKR entries are stored relative to a device.

 The **AddReg** HKR entry specifies the file locations for source files instead of choosing a single destination file to copy the source files to: